10 Gritty TV Shows Like Black Sails You Have to See

 Gore, sex, and some intriguing pirate drama—Black Sails has every ingredient for an amazing TV show that will hook you instantly.
 With its crazy storyline and a talented cast, it has won a lot of fans over the last couple of years.

 As awesome as it is, there is always a persisting problem with shows like this one—the break between seasons.
 It’s too much to bear.
 Don’t worry, I’ve got your fix.
-Being a huge fan, I looked around for a few more series that might fit the hole in your hearts.
+Being a huge fan, I looked around for a few more shows that might fit the hole in your hearts.
 Let’s take a look at them.

 Ten Gritty Shows Like Black Sails